HGARgG-0710/recursive_int/README.md

 NOTE: in the future, the library's orientation may change drastically (as a result of expansion).

 temp note: library's still not recommended for use, as there is presently a great space for optimization.
+Also - some of the methods could use a bit of re-doing (particularly true of the `print` module).

 ## Documentation